Siege of Genoa (1800): Siege

 On 2 May 1800, Colonel Honoré Charles Reille delivered a message to Massena from Bonaparte that outlined his strategy to enter Italy across the Alps and strike the Austrians from behind.
 Massena's role was to hold out as long as possible to divert Austrian forces away from the Army of Reserve's offensive.
-After a grain shipment got through the British naval blockade on 5 May, Massena organized a sortie by the French defenders.
+After a grain shipment got through the British blockade on 5 May, Massena organized a sortie by the French defenders.
 Ott planned to trap the next sortie by having GM Friedrich Heinrich von Gottesheim's soldiers lure the French out so that soldiers led by Hohenzollern could cut them off.
 On 11 May the French sortied led by Soult, but instead of falling back, Gottesheim fiercely resisted the attack.
 The French defeated Gottesheim's force in a frontal contest, inflicting losses of 137 killed, 328 wounded, and 1,362 captured.
 On 13 May Soult sortied again, but this time Frimont's troops struck the French attackers in the flank, routing them.
 Soult was wounded in the leg and captured.
 This marked the last serious French sortie.

 Massena continued to hold out despite large numbers of French soldiers and civilians starting to die from starvation and typhus.
 By 20 May 1800, the French were eating a tasteless bread made from starch, linseed oil, and cacao.
 Austrian prisoners in the prison hulks were placed on one-quarter rations; they ate the ship's rigging and finally resorted to cannibalism.
 On 29 May, the Genoese inhabitants rebelled, and Massena had to set up cannons in the streets to prevent riots.
 On 2 June, Ott received orders from Melas to abandon the siege and march to join the main army.
 Feeling that Massena was ready to give up, Ott disobeyed and continued the siege.
 In fact, that day, Massena signaled that he was ready to negotiate.
 On 4 June, Masséna's negotiator finally agreed to evacuate the French army from Genoa.
 However, "if the word capitulation was mentioned or written", Masséna threatened to end all negotiations.
 Massena demanded that his soldiers would be free to begin fighting as soon as they reached French-held territory and insisted on other privileges as well.
 Ott agreed to the terms.